Logan Sargeant: 2019

 Sargeant returned to Carlin to contest the 2019 FIA Formula 3 Championship, joining Teppei Natori and future Formula 2 rival Felipe Drugovich at the team.
 Sargeant scored points on four occasions, with top finishes of eighth place at Circuit Paul Ricard and the Hungaroring.
-He ended the season 19th in the championship with five points; Drugovich and Natori scored eight and one points respectively.
+He ended the season 19th in the championship with five points; Drugovich scored eight points and Natori one point.